Doncaster Sheffield Airport: 2016–2022: Doncaster Sheffield Airport

 In December 2016, Robin Hood Airport rebranded as Doncaster Sheffield Airport.

 Flybe closed its facility at the airport in 2019, relocating crew and aircraft, though Wizz Air based two aircraft there in 2020.
-However in 2022, it too announced the end of flights from the airport stating the airport operators were "unable to guarantee the terms of its commercial agreement".
+However in 2022, it too announced the end of flights from the airport stating the airport operators were unable to guarantee the terms of its commercial agreement.
 That left TUI Airways as the airport's sole regular customer.

-After an extended review and public consultation and the airport closed.
+After an extended review and public consultation, the airport closed.
 Peel proposed an expansion of their adjacent Gateway East property development TUI operated the final flights on 4 November 2022, and Wizz Air transferred its routes to Leeds Bradford Airport.

 Doncaster Council applied for judicial review of the closure process but was refused.
 In response, the Mayor of Doncaster announced the council's intention to compulsory purchase.

-Nevertheless, air traffic control was withdrawn from the airport in December 2022, and the Civil Aviation Authority began to reclassify surrounding airspace.
+Air traffic control was withdrawn from the airport in December 2022, and the Civil Aviation Authority began to reclassify surrounding airspace.

 Post-closure and reopening plans

 After protracted negotiation, in March 2024 the mayor of Doncaster obtained a 125 year lease over the airport.
 That November, the South Yorkshire Mayoral Combined Authority agreed to £3m funding of reinstatement activities and commercial negotiation, as part of a £138m re-opening budget.

 On 6 December 2024, a utility aircraft, operated by 2Excel Aviation, landed at the airport, the first in over two years.

 In February 2025, Munich Airport International were appointed airport operators for a potential reopening in spring 2026.
 However, several industry commentators questioned Doncaster Sheffield Airport's viability.

-In late August 2025, the mayor confirmed there would be no commercial or passenger flights until at least 2028, with the airport not reopening in 2026 or possibly ever.
+In late August 2025, the mayor confirmed there would be no commercial or passenger flights until at least 2028, claiming that it was "unlikely to be at full operational capacity" until then.

+On 28 April 2026 a Boeing 727 owned by DSA-based 2Excel Aviation landed, reported as the first large jet aircraft landing after the 2022 closure.